Moecker/sdc/README.md

 7. Since we are not interested into a classification but rather are confronted with a regression problem, we add a slle single dense layer of output shape, which can be understood as the actual value of the output steering angle.

 ## Model Visualized
-The model is summarized and visualized as follow using the kears visualization utility:
+The model is summarized and visualized as follow using the keras visualization utility:

 ![model](model.png)